madprops/ezkl/README.md

 News: It now uses ~/.config/ezkl/paths.txt

+---

-Git clone this somewhere then add this to .bashrc:
+Git clone this somewhere, then add this to your shell's config file:

 ```
 source /path/to/ezkl/ezkl.x.sh